opstimus/terraform-modules/modules/aws-api-gateway/README.md

 ## Description

-This Terraform module creates and manages an AWS API Gateway with associated stages, deployments, and domain name mappings.
-It also configures CORS settings for the API.
+This Terraform module creates an AWS API Gateway v2 resource with CORS configuration, stages, and optional custom domain mappings.
+It supports defining a full HTTP API with deployment and optional domain name configuration.

 ## Requirements